Midland Av. C.I. –

 Over the following year, I talked to people from three different generations of Midland students: people who were there with me in the sixties, the children of Reagan and Mulroney of the late eighties, and those still attending when it closed.

-I also talked to former trustees, parents, teachers, academics, trying to find out why this apparently absurd event had taken place, and what its closing meant.
+Later I also talked to former trustees, parents, teachers, academics, trying to find out why this apparently absurd event had taken place, and what its closing meant.

 It was not just, I thought, the result of penny pinching by the Harris government.
 There was a sea change of attitudes taking place, movements of population and priorities which were affecting the urban fabric of the place where I’d grown up and probably all of Ontario.